Provision Ministry Inc

 Provision Ministry builds partnerships through:

-- Network and relationship-building: The organization leverages "an extensive network and decades of relationship-building" to connect donors with nonprofits
+- Network and relationship-building: The organisation leverages "an extensive network and decades of relationship-building" to connect donors with nonprofits

 - Geographic presence: Focus on New England region with expansion to New York and Midwest

-- Mission alignment: Nonprofits serving vulnerable populations (veterans, refugees, homeless, those experiencing food insecurity, addiction, or mental illness) appear to be prioritized
+- Mission alignment: Nonprofits serving vulnerable populations (veterans, refugees, homeless, those experiencing food insecurity, addiction, or mental illness) appear to be prioritised

 - Corporate connections: Participate in or host corporate team-building events like their "Care Pack Build Events"

-The organization describes itself as a bridge connecting quality nonprofits with donor organizations, suggesting that having an established reputation for serving vulnerable populations is important.
+The organisation describes itself as a bridge connecting quality nonprofits with donor organisations, suggesting that having an established reputation for serving vulnerable populations is important.

 Decision Timeline